wandiabdullah/Acme-Shell-Sectigo/README.md

 Acme Shell Sectigo

-🛠️ Initial Release – Version 0.1.4
+🛠️ Latest Release – Version 0.2.0
 🐚 Script: acme-caas-sectigo.sh

 Shell-based automation script to request and manage SSL certificates using the ACME protocol with Sectigo CAAS.
-It supports multi-tenant configurations, custom working directories, and PHP handler detection for seamless integration with Nginx or Apache.
+It supports multi-tenant configurations, custom working directories, wildcard domain validation via DNS, and PHP handler detection for seamless integration with Nginx or Apache.

 -------------------------------------------------------------------------------